cetic/sdn-blockchain/README.md

 ## Code Organization

 The immutabilization process has been put in place as a set components, with each one of those doing a specific function.
-Firstly, there is the secure logger script that takes as input the log file provided by Tacker and generates a secure log file following the mechanisms mentionned in this research work [Immutabilization fo secure logs](https://www.scytl.com/wp-content/uploads/2017/01/Distributed-Immutabilization-of-Secure-Logs_Scytl.pdf)
+Firstly, there is the secure logger script that takes as input the log file provided by Tacker and generates a secure log file following the mechanisms mentionned in this research work [Immutabilization fo secure logs](https://www.scytl.com/wp-content/uploads/2017/01/Distributed-Immutabilization-of-Secure-Logs_Scytl.pdf).
+Afterwards, the hash reader component reads the checkpoint hashes in the secure log file and puts them in a specific checkpoint hashes file.
 ## Motivation

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.